Influence of Italian humanism on Chaucer

-Contact between Geoffrey Chaucer and the Italian humanists Petrarch or Boccaccio has been proposed by scholars for centuries.
-More recent scholarship tends to discount these earlier speculations because of lack of evidence.
-As Leonard Koff remarks, the story of their meeting is "a 'tydying' worthy of Chaucer himself".
+The works of Geoffrey Chaucer, such as the Canterbury Tales, frequently borrow from the works of the Italian humanists Petrarch and Boccaccio.

+For centuries, some scholars have further proposed that Chaucer might actually have met Petrarch and/or Boccaccio in person during a trip to Italy.
+Notable proponents of Chaucer–Boccaccio and/or Chaucer–Petrarch contact include F. J. Furnivall (1825–1910), W. W. Skeat (1835–1912), and Donald Howard (1927–1987).
+More recent scholarship tends to discount these speculations.
+As Leonard Koff remarks, the notion that Chaucer ever met Boccaccio in person is "a 'tydyng' worthy of Chaucer himself" — alluding to the mingled true and false tidings that fill Chaucer's House of Fame.

 Chaucer's trips to mainland Europe

 There are government records that show Chaucer was absent from England visiting Genoa and Florence from December 1372 until the middle of 1373.
 He went with Sir James de Provan and John de Mari, eminent merchants hired by the king, and some soldiers and servants.
 During this Italian business trip for the king to arrange for a settlement of Genoese merchants these scholars say it is likely that sometime in 1373 Chaucer made contact with Petrarch or Boccaccio.

 Milan 1368: The wedding of the Duke of Clarence and Violante Visconti

 They believe it plausible that Chaucer not only met Petrarch at this wedding but also Boccaccio.
 This view today, however, is far from universally accepted.
-William T. Rossiter, in his 2010 book on Chaucer and Petrarch argues that the key evidence supporting a visit to the continent in this year is a warrant permitting Chaucer to pass at Dover, dated 17 July.
+William T. Rossiter, in his 2010 book on Chaucer and Petrarch, argues that the key evidence supporting a visit to the continent in this year is a warrant permitting Chaucer to pass at Dover, dated 17 July.
 No destination is given, but even if this does represent a trip to Milan, he would have missed not only the wedding, but also Petrarch, who had returned to Pavia on 3 July.